MSc Engineering with Management

 Overview

-This programme is for you if you want to:
+This Programme is ideal if you are ready to:

-- Develop as an innovative leader in engineering and technology
+- Lead the change in engineering and technology environments.

-- Combine technical engineering expertise with essential management skills
+- Combine your technical knowledge with business management strategy.

 Programme structure

-Core units provide a common platform of underpinning skills and knowledge at a postgraduate level to help you understand key principles of management and business practices and to develop the interdisciplinary skills required for leadership in the engineering and technology industries.
+Core units provide a common platform of underpinning skills and knowledge to help you understand key principles of management and business practices and to develop the interdisciplinary skills required for leadership in industry.

-Units include Strategic Business Management for Engineers to provide fundamentals of what strategy is and differentiate it from other business activities.
-The unit is designed to develop your analytical and critical skills in the strategic management issues facing technological organisations in today's fast-changing environment.
+Strategic Business Management provides fundamentals of what strategy is.
+The unit is designed to develop your analytical skills and understanding of the strategic management challenges facing technological organisations.

 Finally, you will complete a supervised research-based dissertation project.